Adobe-Marketing-Cloud/Summit2018/Excercise_Files/LESSON05/LESSON05-preview-display.md

 ===========

-## Objective
-In this lesson, we will learn how to use the embedded firmware to preview your display (as it would render using the native Screen player)

 ## Tasks

 1. From your location dashboard, click on the (…) menu from Display Information & Select Preview Display